sarthakgupta8055/FTL-Assignment/README.md

 To run the app locally :
 Clone the repository
-Run npm install followed by num start using cmd
+Run npm install followed by npm start using cmd

 Also you can see it live on :
 https://sglogger-8a96d.firebaseapp.com/